sampctech/ab_renamer/README.md

 I am putting it here because I got tired of searching through CDs & DVDs everytime I want to install it on a new system.

-I hope if he sees this he's not upset, but here it is (coming soon)
+I hope if he sees this he's not upset, but here it is: renamer60.exe

 Installer works in windows enviroment only, x32 & 64.